fuxingloh/vue-horizontal/README.md

 At its core, [Vue Horizontal](https://vue-horizontal.fuxing.dev) is an ultra simple pure vue horizontal layout for modern responsive web with zero dependencies.
-This is also an ultra complex code snippet dossier with over 100 SPA/SSR/SSG friendly recipes for your design needs.
+Vue Horizontal is also an ultra complex code snippet dossier with over 100 SPA/SSR/SSG friendly recipes for your design needs.

 [**DOCUMENTATION**](https://vue-horizontal.fuxing.dev)
 •